The University of Memphis

 Out-of-State Travel - All employees must obtain prior authorization for out-of-state travel, which must be approved by the employee's appropriate approving authority.
 If, in the normal course of official business, the employee must routinely travel into another state and back in the same day, such travel will be considered in-state travel and shall be subject to the in-state travel provisions.
 This exception applies for trips which do not exceed 50 miles into another state.

 Alaska, Hawaii, and Out-of-Country Travel - Authorization for travel by an employee to Alaska, Hawaii, and out-of-country will be subject to approval by the President or designee, Provost/Vice President, and Dean/Director.
 If restricted funds are used, Research Support Services approval is also required.
 Current year travel purchase orders are processed and system-routed as stated above, based on international account codes.
+Purchase orders should be submitted for approval at least 21 days prior to travel departure date.

 Refer to University policy UM1460 International Travel for University of Memphis Students for information regarding international travel for students and/or faculty (i.e., study abroad programs).